Harry L. Van Trees: Professional contributions

-Recent awards
+Personal life and death

+Van Trees was married to Diane Enright on April 25, 1953.
+They had seven children, 19 grandchildren, and 12 great-grandchildren.
+He died in Ruckersville, Virginia on December 29, 2022, at the age of 92.

+Awards

 In 2015, Harry Van Trees was awarded the IEEE Jack S. Kilby Signal Processing Medal.
 The award is presented for outstanding achievement in signal processing theory, technology, or commerce.
 Van Trees was inducted into the National Academy of Engineering in 2015.

-Personal life

-Van Trees has been married to Diane Enright since April 25, 1953.
-They have seven children, 19 grandchildren, and 12 great-grandchildren.